JohanDegraeve/xdripswift/fastlane/testflight.md

 >
 > The [**Optional**](#optional) section provides instructions to modify the default behavior if desired.

 This method for building without a Mac was ported from Loop.
-If you have used this method for Loop or one of the other DIY apps (Loop Caregiver, Loop Follow or iAPS), some of the steps can be re-used and the full set of instructions does not need to be repeated.
+If you have used this method for Loop or one of the other DIY apps (Loop Caregiver, Loop Follow, Trio or iAPS), some of the steps can be re-used and the full set of instructions does not need to be repeated.
 This will be mentioned in relevant sections below.

 > **Repeat Builders**
 > - to enable automatic build, your `GH_PAT` token must have `workflow` scope